Q: How long is a piece of string?

 (Thanks to Ladan Baghai-Ravary for the Zen-like e-mail exchange that prompted this.)

-One response to “Is it Zen?”
+One reply on “Is it Zen?”